nesevis/exhaust/docs/GETTING_STARTED.md

 `#exhaust` does more than random sampling.
 Every run moves through phases, and each one does a different job.

 **Coverage.** Before random sampling starts, Exhaust systematically exercises the values most likely to cause bugs.
-What counts as problematic depends on the type: min and max (plus one off each) for signed and unsigned integers; NaN, infinities, and `ulpOfOne` for floating-point types; DST transitions and timezone edges for dates; the set of lengths 0, 1, 2, and the range's lower bound (filtered to whichever fit the permitted range) for collections.
+What counts as problematic depends on the type: min, max, and the steps either side of them for integers; NaN, the infinities, and values near the edges of representable precision for floats; DST transitions and epoch points for dates; troublesome Unicode scalars for characters; lengths 0, 1, 2, and the range's lower bound for collections.

 The catalogue encodes the kinds of bugs each type is known for — the sort of thing a seasoned developer has learned to check for by hand over a career of finding them the hard way.
 These problematic values are drawn in combinations at pairwise coverage by default, so any bug that surfaces when two parameters hit their problematic values simultaneously gets caught without your having to remember to test the combination yourself.